Stoltzman-Consulting/AZASRS/README.md

 ## Notes

   - Updating the database requires files to be uploaded into Azure Blob Storage.
-These must be created and updated utilizing the `data-pipeline` repository.
-Currently, this requires a Bloomberg connection and files located in a specific location on the `P:` drive.
-(Kerry is documenting the location of this)
+These must be created and updated utilizing the `data-pipeline` repository <https://github.com/AZASRS/data-pipeline>.
-  - Please reach out to scotts@azasrs.gov if you have any questions!